Blocking the star node

 • reduce the intensity of symptoms.

-This effect is explained by the suppression of sympathetic activity , which is pathologically increased in PTSD.
+This effect is explained by the suppression of sympathetic activity, which is pathologically elevated in PTSD.

-Depression is a complex mental disorder characterized by low mood, loss of energy, sleep disturbances, and general loss of interest in life.
+Depression is a complex mental disorder accompanied by low mood, loss of energy, sleep disturbances, and general interest in life.

 • reduces stress levels,